UVADS/DS-4002/README.md

 ## How You’ll Know You Are Learning (Assessments)
-Each assignment has a rubric to indicate the purpose, task, and criteria for the assignment.
-They are grouped into several categories summarized below.
-Details of how the assignments map onto course letter grades is presented in [Grading Policy Summary](grading.md).
+This class uses the Specifications grading system.
+Like a more traditional system the course is broken up into assignments but they are all graded on a single-level rubric system.
+For many students it is an unfamiliar system and requires a little adjustment but once you get used to it you will really enjoy the benefits.

+Details are here: [Grading Policy Summary](grading.md).
 Alignment to the learning objectives is shown in the individual rubrics.

-The 5 assignment categories:
+There are 4 assignment categories:
 1. Project Milestones - These assignments describe milestones in the project cycle and help guide the student through the process of working a project from start to finish.
-3. Critiques - These assignments are about providing critique to others and to yourself.
+2. Critiques - These assignments are about providing critique to others and to yourself.
+3. Documentation - These assignments serve two purposes.
+The first is to practice communicating the technical details of your work by documenting your code.
+The second is to highlight the contributions you made to each project cycle.
 4. Case Studies - These assignments are about studying how to present your projects in a way in which someone else could pick it up and study it.
-5. Reflection - These assignments provide space for further reflection and investigation on items that you find interesting but do not necessarially have time to work on during your project.

 ## Schedule of Topics